nkapila6/resume/typst/statement/statement.typ

 can enable powerful cross-modal capabilities, allowing systems to reason across text, images, audio, and other modalities with increasing coherence and sophistication.

+== Biases
+Another aspect of modeling is having good knowledge of its inductive biases.
+One paper that I found really intriguing in this regard is when it was found that CNNs inherently have a texture bias but could easily be converted into shape biases through training @cnnbias.

+== Tabular modalities
+Major focus on NLP and computer vision tasks have led to ignorance of tabular data @tabular where ensemble methods are still SOTA.
+New approaches such as TabFN @tabfn and CARTE @carte that combine deep learning approaches are now creating new interests in these fields.

 == Research Trajectory
 I am due to complete my MS in Fall of 2025.
-Currently I am working on a few projects as listed below:
+Currently I am working on a few projects as listed below.
 *Coursework*
 - ICD9 disease prediction from unstructured clinical notes of MIMIC-III.
 Using the `FarSight` paper as our base @farsight.

-*Personal Projects*: Projects I am trying to accomplish in my downtime.
+*Personal Projects*: Whenever I'm free from coursework, I work on the below projects to deepen my understanding in generative modeling.
-- *Implementing GANs and VAEs*: I am trying to investigate latent space properties that enable effective generative modeling.
+- *Implementing GANs and VAEs*: Better my understanding of generative modeling, how biases of certain losses change the output.
 - *Implementation of models such as GPT2*: To get a better understanding of what goes into pre-training large language models.

+*Future Projects*:
+- I plan to take the Education Technology course in the Fall where we are pushed to do literature review and develop publishable work in the areas of EdTech.
+I am preparing for it now and looking into systems / approaches that can help "induce" `socratic learning`.

+== Research Impact
+Research in model optimization, multimodal learning, and inductive biases has significant practical applications.
+These approaches can democratize AI by enabling efficient deployment on edge devices, enhancing accessibility technologies, and enabling more natural human-computer interaction (Iron Man-like natural language UX).

 #pagebreak()
 // = References